sasparaprince/CURD-operation-node-js/README.md

 ```
 npm install
 ```
-Enter your mongoDB url in the connection.js file
-You are ready to go.
+Enter your mongoDB url in the connection.js file... , You are ready to go.
 To execute this project just type
 ```
 npm start